-With the introduction of the packet service, mobile user equipment (UE) are able to use the IP communication protocol.
-Without the right routing and filtering of UE communications, some sensitive assets on the operator’s infrastructure could be exposed, such as core network services.
-Mobile operators are generally aware of this kind of attack vector and apply the right mechanisms to avoid any risk from the subscriber context.
-Nevertheless, those mechanisms are different from an operator to another and their effectiveness varies.
-Research aspects in mobile networks are evolving a lot with the development of the SDR (Software-Defined Radio), as well as the SDNs (Software-Defined Networks), that introduce new kinds of architectures.
-These new architectures are mostly cloud-based systems and include also new features that need time to be fully understood and matured from the deployment perspective.
-In addition, with the research progress of SDR based 4G and 5G-NR NSA networks, new services also appeared to be used inside organizations like private mobile networks, but all security procedures and mechanisms are only provided by the organization itself.
-This post is an overview of previous assessments on private GPRS and LTE mobile network commercial and public solutions, but also 5G-NR NSA setups.
+With the introduction of the packet service, mobile user equipment (UE) can use the IP communication protocol.
+Without the proper routing and filtering of UE communications, some sensitive assets on the operator's infrastructure could be exposed, such as core network services.
+Mobile operators generally know this attack vector and apply suitable mechanisms to avoid risk from the subscriber context.
+Nevertheless, those mechanisms differ from one operator to another, and their effectiveness varies.
+Research aspects in mobile networks are evolving a lot with the development of the SDR (Software-Defined Radio) and the SDNs (Software-Defined Networks), which introduce new kinds of architectures.
+These new architectures are mostly cloud-based systems and include new features that need time to understand and entirely mature from the deployment perspective.
+In addition, with the research progress of SDR based 4G and 5G-NR NSA networks, new services also appeared to be used inside organizations like private mobile networks.
+However, the organization itself only provides all security procedures and mechanisms.
+This post is an overview of previous assessments on private GPRS and LTE mobile network commercial and public solutions and 5G-NR NSA setups.

 This article has been co-written and published in Medium on this page: https://medium.com/mobile-stacks-and-networks-security/introduction-to-mobile-network-intrusions-from-a-mobile-phone-9a8e909cc276.